Gary-Burke/the-garden-gallery/README.md

 You can fork this repository by using the following steps:

 1. Log in to GitHub and locate the [GitHub Repository](https://github.com/Gary-Burke/the-garden-gallery)
-2. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
+2. At the top of the Repository (not top of page), just above the "Settings" Button on the menu, locate the "Fork" Button.
 3. Once clicked, you should now have a copy of the original repository in your own GitHub account!

 ### Local VS Deployment

-There are no differences between the local and deployed version of the site.
+There are no differences between the local and deployed versions of the site.

 ## Testing